This panel discussion, introduced by Sweta Chakraborty, addressed a range of questions:

-How can we ensure that the regulations coming out of the UK and European Union are based on scientific risk assessments?
+- How can we ensure that the UK and EU regulations are based on scientific risk assessments?

-Should the courts even be involved in the science of risk?
+- Should the courts be involved in the science of risk?

 Bringing together key actors across science, regulation, policy, and law, the discussion aims to shed light on the risk versus hazard debate, uncovering solutions to aid regulators, policymakers, and lawyers to develop more consistent, science-based regulations for Europe.